-Learn how to identify and treat dollar spot fungus without using toxic chemicals!
+Learn how to identify and effectively treat dollar spot fungus in lawns without using toxic chemicals!

 Infection by dollar spot (Sclerotinia homeocarp) appears as tan or straw-colored spots ranging in size from a quarter to that of a silver dollar sunken in the turf.
 Occasionally, small cottony strings of the fungus can be seen growing from the diseased leaf blades.